 How Pick Click Give Makes a Difference

-Pick Click Give would make a difference by increasing ourfinancial resources and the number of pets and low income pet owners that we can help.
+Pick Click Give makes a life-saving difference by increasing our financial resources and the number of pets and low income pet owners that we can help.

 Most rural villages are subsistence based and very low income.
 Small local governments do not have the money for a managed animal control department.
 Consequently, the prevailing means of controlling the animal population is to conduct dog-round-up days: all loose dogs are shot.
 Frequently a bounty is paid for each dog that is killed.
 It is not unusual for owned dogs to accidentally be destroyed on dog round up days.